How To Care for Crematogaster Scutellaris

 Crematogaster scutellaris, and in general all Crematogaster species, are also called acrobat ants.
 They get their name from their habit of acrobatically raising their abdomen above their head, especially when they are disturbed.

-The queen size ranges from 7 to 9 mm, and from 3 to 4 mm for the workers.
+The queen's size ranges from 7 to 9 mm, and from 3 to 4 mm for the workers.
 This species is extremely easy to recognize!
-They have the characteristic heart-shaped abdomen of the Crematogaster species, a black body and a red head.
+They have the characteristic heart-shaped abdomen of the Crematogaster species, a black body, and a red head.

 You can easily find them in dead trees, as they love nesting in wood.

-Crematogaster scutellaris is monogyne, which means that the colonies of this species accept only one queen.
+Crematogaster scutellaris is monogynous, which means that the colonies of this species accept only one queen.

 The nuptial flights of this species usually occur in late summer and in the fall; between August and October, when the temperature begins to decrease.